fservignat/valuejunk/README.md

 # Value Junk

-This website was developed in 4 weeks (part-time) by 3 passionate Le Wagon students (ie. Francis Servignat, Kylian Janssens, Sunny Law).
-ValueJunk website can be accessed via http://www.valuejunk.site/.
+This website was developed in 4 weeks (part-time) by 3 passionate Le Wagon students (Francis Servignat, Kylian Janssens and Sunny Law).
+The website is accessible via http://www.valuejunk.site/.

-The webpage was born from recognising nowadays people are concern about the environment and to support a more sustainable ecosystem in dealing with junk.
-Rather than throwing them away, junks can be upcycled.
+The project idea was born after recognising the struggle of upcycling.
+Most of the time, people will throw away their junk instead of repairing or giving/selling them.
 However, the availability of the junk and help from craftspeople may not be obvious in the communities.
-The webpage bring these elements together connecting people to the junk market and pool of talents.
-This can be expanded into bigger community projects revolving around events like the Soapbox racing.
+ValueJunk brings these elements together to connect people to the junk market and to a pool of skilled craftpeople.

+Our vision was to provide ValueJunk with a project marketplace.
+People would gather around projects that they are interested in, creating teams, learning new skills, and make friends.
+We can think of projects like arts, humanitarian, gardening, or specific event like the 'Redbull Soapbox Races'.

 ![image](https://user-images.githubusercontent.com/104385712/210155828-c8aed178-bab2-4bb3-8371-d80ec9b469cf.png)